"Let food be thy medicine and medicine be thy food." - Hippocrates

 So, what foods should we be eating?
 When it comes to healing with food, making simple and small changes are the easiest way to make BIG impacts on your health.
 A great place to start when it comes to using "food as medicine" is by increasing the foods in your diet that soothe inflammation.
 After all, inflammation is one of the leading causes of almost all diseases.

-One of my favorite inflammation-taming foods to use (in a variety of ways) is ginger.
+One of my favorite inflammation-taming foods to use (in a variety of ways) is Ginger.
 Ginger is a powerful because it contains compounds that "blast" away inflammation.
-In two separate clinical studies 75% of arthritis patients and 100% of participants with various muscle-related pain reported relief when consuming ginger regularly.
+In two separate clinical studies 75% of arthritis patients and 100% of participants with various muscle-related pain reported relief when consuming Ginger regularly.

 Ginger is a pungent and spicy root that is available all year round.
-It offers a very unique and powerful taste, yet is versatile enough to use in smoothies, juices, in cooking, baking or sauteeing (especially with vegetables), along with homemade teas and jams.
+It offers a very unique and powerful taste, yet is versatile enough to use in smoothies, juices, in cooking, baking or sautéeing (especially with vegetables), along with homemade teas and jams.
 I wanted to share with you one of my favorite recipes for Medicinal Ginger Jam - it is so delicious, give it a try:

-- 1 large piece of fresh organic ginger (about 5-6 inches or longer)
+- 1 large piece of fresh organic Ginger (about 5-6 inches or longer)

 - 4-6 tablespoons of organic unfiltered honey (or liquid coconut sap if you can find it)